lukkawai/docker-compose-stack/README.md

 "sudo docker compose up -d"

 To import the database by SQL, you can simply connect the MySQL databse by the MySQL extension.
-Then placing all the SQL in TSS.sql into a newly created SQL file.
+Then placing all the SQL in TSS.sql(docker-compose-stack/dump) into a newly created SQL file.
 Next, execute.

 To make the website sucessfully connecting to the database, you need to edit some php files under docker-compose-stack/www/3335 on host machine: